 In the event that you wish to reproduce, alter, store or transmit the material that appears on an AIDR website for a purpose other than personal or non-commercial use, you need to apply in writing to AIDR through AFAC for formal permission.

 You are welcome to link to this site, provided that in doing so you do not use any AIDR, AFAC or ARC trademarks featured without permission.

 Material obtained from the AIDR websites is to be attributed to AIDR and the Commonwealth of Australia as: “Obtained from the Australian Institute for Disaster Resilience, © Commonwealth of Australia [year of use].”

 We will only use personal information provided by you for the purposes for which it was collected.
-This will include sharing personal information with ARC and BNHCRC for the purpose of AIDR undertaking its business activities.
+This will include sharing personal information with ARC for the purpose of AIDR undertaking its business activities.
 We will not disclose your personal information without your consent unless disclosure is required or sanctioned by law.

-We have implemented technology and security policies, rules and measures to protect the personal information that we have under our control from: unauthorized access, improper use, alteration, unlawful or accidental destruction and accidental loss.
+We have implemented technology and security policies, rules and measures to protect the personal information that we have under our control from: unauthorised access, improper use, alteration, unlawful or accidental destruction and accidental loss.
 We will remove personal information from our system where it is no longer required (except where archiving is required).